aws-samples/amazon-location-service-data-analytics/README.md

 ## AWS Blog post ##

-This approach is fully documented in the following blog post:
+This approach is documented in the following AWS blog post:

 [Gain insights from historical location data using Amazon Location Service and AWS analytics services](https://aws.amazon.com/blogs/big-data/gain-insights-from-historical-location-data-using-amazon-location-service-and-aws-analytics-services/)